angrybacon/doomsday-wiki/markdown/articles/2022/09/15/review.md

 If people do include Cabal Ritual it tends to be as a 1 to 3-of and normally replaces 1 Petal and some number of extraneous :card[Preordain] slots or maybe some interaction slots.
-It is certainly not a requirement, expecially if you aren't keen on including basics in your list but it is a useful tool for consideration.
+It is certainly not a requirement, especially if you aren't keen on including basics in your list but it is a useful tool for consideration.